JacobMuchow/AdventOfCode/README.md

 2. Besides 1 new language per year, my aim is for the code to be straightforward, self-contained and understandable to anyone coming here.
 Interview-code style.
 I'm looking for reasonable efficiency, but not hyper-optimized.
 No non-native dependencies.
 No sorting libraries.
 Mostly primitives.

 3. Lastly, I'm saving inputs to files and doing File I/O for each problem.
 Which I know is slower, but I like to experiment with File I/O in new languages.
 Sue me.
-I think it's scratching an itch from College or something (can't be from the B- I got for forgetting a homework assignment over Christmas break could it??)
+I think it's scratching an itch from college or something (can't be from the B- I got for forgetting a homework assignment over Christmas break could it??)

 ## Years